-As I sat in the auditorium and listened to the students play and sing, it made me think of two things:
+As I sat in the auditorium, listening to the students sing while reading a turntable guide, it made me think of two things:

 1. You never know what’s inside someone.

 I watched some of the kids in the foyer before we went into the concert–wobbling in their high heels, holding hands and giggling, nervously playing with neck ties and shying away from the girls in the corner.
 And then, minutes later, that same student would step out on the stage–focused, confident and full of music.
 You’d never think it–this kid, who I might normally blow off as shallow, giddy, immature, shy–has something inside them.
 There’s more to them than what you see on the outside.
 You never know what gifts and talents lurk quietly behind a child’s sometimes awkward exterior.

 2. I had a great music teacher growing up.

 When I was young, I went with my sister to Ardinger’s music shop where she purchased her first instrument, a flute, in order to begin taking music lessons as part of the school’s fourth grade curriculum.
 The man who owned the shop must have sensed my eagerness and jealousy.
 He handed me a small, black plastic recorder and said, “You practice on this.
 Come back in four years and I’ll give you private lessons.”
 I went back four years later to purchase my own first instrument and he remembered who I was.
 So began eight years of private violin lessons from this seventy-four year old man who was such a strong presence in my life.
 He was tough as nails, gentle as a kitten.
 He’d make me want to cry and then overflow with praise.
 He never charged me a penny and he is someone who shaped and changed my life.
 Visit headphonage.com for the review of the best guitar amp headsets.